Featured

 Wow, yet another new Coffee Shop/Café has opened in Ramsgate.
 This new coffee shop Giant Coffee is located on the ground floor of the old wine warehouse in Charlotte Court not far from Staple.
 This almost hidden area is also home to the Ramsgate Arts Club in the old wine warehouse basement and to the very attractive Saltworks shop next door.

-There is plenty of space for outside seating in Charlotte Court but it wasn’t in use on our visit during Giants opening weekend, but if they do have access to it, it will be a lovely spot in the summer.
+There is plenty of space for outside seating in Charlotte Court too, it will be a lovely spot in the summer.

 Return to Top Page